Lucid Ambiguity – Figures in Movement

-February 2018, the approach of Variations IX evolved to the conception of a new stage of work, referring to central aspects of Variations IX, though present from the beginning, now made more obvious through a precise formulation. ball room and wall belong to a specific, elaborated stage of investigation.
+February 2018, the approach of Variations IX evolved to the conception of a new stage of work, referring to central aspects of Variations IX, though present from the beginning, now made more obvious through a precise formulation.
+The wall-triptychs and ball room belong to a specific, elaborated stage of investigation.
 The work series cover combinations of studies in composition and performance based elements.

-The investigations are long-term studies in composition, involving intervention and interaction related to spatial context.
+The investigations are long-term studies in composition, involving intervention and interaction related to spatial and social environments.